teteumac/DileptonAnalysis/CMSSW_10_6_5/src/workspace/Dilepton-grid/condor/README.md

 ## Important things to clarify before we start

-1. All your files that you want to read using HTCondor at T2_BR_UERJ HAVE to be located at */mnt/hadoop/cms/store/user/* (I'll say only *hadoop* for now on).
+1. All your files that you want to read using HTCondor at T2_BR_UERJ have to be located at */mnt/hadoop/cms/store/user/* (I'll say only *hadoop* for now on).

-2. The files that you use to analyze/process the files that you are going to read DON'T NEED to be located at *hadoop*.
+2. The files that you use to analyze/process the files that you are going to read dont-t need to be located at *hadoop*.
 I highly recommend you to keep these files at your */home* folder, because is not so simple to manage files in *hadoop*.

-3. I have made all *hadoop* management using *xrd* commands, for example:
+3. I have made all *hadoop* management using *xrd* commands, for example :

 ```
 xrdfs xrootd.hepgrid.uerj.br rm /cms/store/user/(username)/(file)